 A major limitation of the above Screenshot approach is if the report contains a table or matrix visual, the screenshot will only capture the number of rows visible within the visual’s view; if the table contains more rows, users won’t be able to view all of them in the saved PDF file.
 To overcome this limitation, one can create Paginated Reports.

-Paginated reports in Power BI allow users to create and publish pixel-perfect, printable reports which can be formatted well to fit in a page.
-Paginated reports are created using Power BI Report Builder tool and can be published to Power BI service.
-A Paginated Report can have multiple charts and tables with precise formatting and layout and can be exported into different formats including PDF, XLSX, PPT and DOCX, etc. If the report has a long table, the whole table is exported even if it spans to multiple pages.
+Paginated reports in Power BI allow users to create and publish pixel-perfect, printable reports that can be formatted well to fit on a page.
+Paginated reports are created using the Power BI Report Builder tool and can be published to the Power BI service.
+A Paginated Report can have multiple charts and tables with precise formatting and layout and can be exported into different formats including PDF, XLSX, PPT, DOCX, etc. If the report has a long table, the whole table is exported even if it spans multiple pages.
 Paginated reports have Report Parameters which are used to filter the report data.
 The report parameters can be added to the URL by using predefined URL access parameters.

-For changing filters using parameters, consider following URL syntax:
+For changing filters using parameters, consider the following URL syntax: